How to Use SMS and Email Together in Your Marketing

-Email is one of the most popular (and effective) marketing tools that businesses can use.
-With an average global open rate of over 73% for 2018, this immediately tells you that SMS still has the capacity to find its target!
-So having these in your marketing proves to be affective.
+Email is one of the most popular (and effective) marketing tools that businesses can use, with an average global open rate of over 73% for 2020, this immediately tells you that SMS still has the capacity to find its target!
+So having these in your marketing proves to be effective.

 However, text messaging alone is not the only way to build relationships with your customers.
 SMS is also capable of generating incredible results by engaging targets who do not pay much attention to their emails.